SFUSatClub/KiCad-Lib/README.md

 Schematic and footprint component library for KiCad EDA tool.
 Use this library for all satellite KiCad schematic and layouts by adding this repository as a git submodule.
 Component datasheets should be present in the "Doc" file with the same name as the footprint or symbol that it is associated with.

+The stencil aperture (.Paste layer) should be defined by this library.
+Strencil aperture should be baset off of manufacturer recomemndation or the IPC-7525 Stencil Design Guide.

+IPC-SM-782 Surface Mount Design and Land Pattern Standard should be used for SMD footprint design unless component datasheet lists a footprint.

 # Normal Usage
 Go to the KiCad-Lib folder in your KiCad project folder.
 Create a branch on your local repositry:
 ```